egordm/boosters/design/ROADMAP.md

 **Goal**: Match or beat XGBoost C++ on batch prediction benchmarks.

 **Context**: We already win on single-row latency (4.9x faster).
-XGBoost's batch advantage comes from ArrayTreeLayout + SIMD.
+XGBoost's batch advantage comes from UnrolledTreeLayout + SIMD.
 This phase closes that gap.

 ### ✅ Milestone 3.1: DART Support